GoldenDragons772/CenterStage/README.md

 ### Build Project
 1. Clone the repo with the [method of your choosing](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-2. Open the project in Android Studio, and wait for gradle to import the project.
+2. Open the project in Android Studio and wait for Gradle to import the project.
 This may take anywhere between 2-3 minutes.
 3. Press the green play button or green hammer located in the gutter near the top to build.

 ### Resources